AI Content Is Not Cheap If It Forces Human Editors to Become Fact Checkers

 Ecommerce content has a higher truth burden than most teams admit

 That is the part teams miss when they talk about content at scale.
-They treat all pages as if they carry the same risk.
-They do not.
+They treat all pages as if they carry the same risk, but they do not.
 A thousand words of loose editorial copy is annoying.
 A thousand words of loose ecommerce copy is a liability.
 The truth burden rises with buying intent, and once you accept that, the economics change.
 Editing is no longer a finishing step.
 It is the control system that keeps the content from costing more than it earns.

 What editors actually do when AI content is worth publishing

-When AI content is worth publishing, editors do a lot more than tidy up grammar.
-They validate sources, check claims one by one, test whether the tone matches the brand, and make sure the piece is internally consistent.
-If a draft says one thing in the introduction and another in the body, that is not a style issue, it is a trust issue.
-If a claim sounds plausible but lacks support, the editor has to trace it back to a real source or remove it.
-If the language crosses into legal sensitivity, for example around health, performance, or guarantees, the editor has to slow the draft down and treat it like a risk document.
+When AI content is worth publishing, editors do much more than tidy up grammar.
+They validate sources, check claims one by one, test whether the tone matches the brand, and make sure the piece stays internally consistent.
+If a draft says one thing in the introduction and another in the body, it creates trust and style problems at once.

 The content strategy mistake is treating volume as the goal

 The real strategy question is not how many pages can be produced.
-It is how many pages can be published without making editors spend their days acting as human error-correction software.
-If the answer is low, then the content system is already too expensive, even if the drafts themselves were cheap.
+It is how many pages can be published without making editors spend their days as human error-correction software.
+If the answer is low, the content system is already too expensive, even if the drafts themselves were cheap.

 A better standard, content should arrive fact-ready or it should not be published

 Some content can meet this bar easily.
 Templated explanations can, if the template is built around fixed claims and standard definitions.
 Structured product education can, if it sticks to documented features, known use cases, and approved terminology.
 Tightly sourced informational content can, if it relies on a narrow set of primary references and keeps interpretation disciplined.
-A product comparison, for example, can be fact-ready when every attribute comes from a spec sheet or a published policy.
-A how-to article can be fact-ready when each step is verified against the process it describes.
-These formats reward precision because the facts are stable and the structure is repeatable.

 How a content system avoids turning editors into cleanup crews